Skip to main content

 Anticompetitive Conduct to Impede and Reduce Competition from Lower-Priced Alternatives

-This panel will focus on strategies employed by incumbent manufacturers to preserve their market share even after generic or biosimilar entry.
-Specific potential anticompetitive practices to be discussed include:
+This panel focused on strategies employed by incumbent manufacturers to preserve their market share even after generic or biosimilar entry.
+Specific potential anticompetitive practices discussed included:

 • Product hopping